 ◘ Fig. A-3 Relative reflection, transmission and absorption of a poplar leaf (Populus deltoides) as a function of the wavelength of the incident radiation.
 After Gates 1965.
 Optical parameters of leaves of different plant species are given in Gausmann & Allen (1973) (modified after Larcher 2001).

-The radiation penetrating the sheet is largely absorbed (absorption).
+The radiation penetrating the leaf is largely absorbed (absorption).
 When passing through the leaf, the radiation is attenuated in such a way that the radiation gain of cell layers lying behind each other drops exponentially.
 Depending on the leaf structure and the equipment of the mesophyll cells with chloroplasts, leaves usually absorb 60-80% of the photosynthetically active radiation (PhAR).
 The leaves of some herbaceous species that occur in the deep shade of tropical rainforests contain lenticular cells (ocelli → from Latin ocellus = little eyes) in their upper epidermis that focus the weak light onto the chloroplasts arranged in a contracted manner in the mesophyll.
 The absorption in the visible range is mainly due to the chloroplast pigments.
 Most of the ultraviolet radiation is retained by cuticular and corked outer layers of the epidermis and by phenolic compounds in the cell sap of the outermost cell layers, so that at most 2-5%, but usually less than 1%, of the UV radiation can enter the deeper leaf layers.
-The epidermis and hairs are effective UV filters for the assimilating parenchyma: e.g., shield hairs on Elaeagnus leaves absorb 40% of UV-B (Larcher 2001).
+The epidermis and hairs are effective UV filters for the assimilating parenchyma: e.g., shield hairs on Elaeagnus leaves absorb 40% of UV-B radiation (Larcher 2001).
 Lichens deposit colored compounds ("lichen substances") in the upper bark layers that are both UV and light filters.
 Infrared is absorbed little by leaves in the range up to 2000 nm, but almost completely (97%) in the range of long-wave temperature radiation above 7000 nm.
 Accordingly, the plant behaves like a black body in relation to thermal radiation (Larcher 2001).

 The radiation transmittance (transmission) of leaves depends on the structure and thickness of the leaf.
 Soft-leaved leaves allow 10-20% of the sun's rays to pass through, very thin leaves up to 40%, thick and coarse leaves are almost impermeable to radiation (<3%).
 The best transmission is in the green, but especially in the near infrared.
 Light filtered through foliage is therefore particularly rich in wavelengths around 500 nm and >800 nm.
 Under a leaf canopy there is a red-green shadow, in the forest darkness only dark red and infrared shadows.
 Through canopy sheaths and through the bark of thin twigs, up to 0.5-2% of the incident light, mainly long-wavelength light, penetrates both into the interior of the forest and into the interior of the plants, i.e. in the leaves and meristems, where the phytochrome system is active.
 Apical meristems in buds receive more dark red radiation (700-840 nm) than light red (600-690 nm), and the light red/dark red ratio changes with bud formation and seasonally.
 These signals are perceived by the phytochrome system, whereupon gene activation triggers the corresponding changes in developmental behaviour and differentiation (Larcher 2001).

 Plants adapt to the local radiation climate and to the prevailing quantity and quality of the radiation available at their growing site by modulative (short-term), modificative and evolutionary means.
 Modulative adaptations occur rapidly and are reversible; after returning to the initial situation, the initial behaviour is soon restored.
-Examples of photomodulations are: Nastic movements such as the closing cell movements; leaf movements that cause a favorable exposure of the leaf blade to light incidence; the diurnal and weather-related opening and closing of flowers.
+Examples of photomodulations are: Nastic movements such as the closing stomate cell movements; leaf movements that cause a favorable exposure of the leaf blade to light incidence; the diurnal and weather-related opening and closing of flowers.
 Modulative radiation adaptations that directly affect photosynthesis proceed via changes in the chloroplasts (Larcher 2001).